-Applications are now open for Fall 2019.
+Applications are open for Spring, Summer, and Fall 2020.

 Apply via the online Application

 You should apply to the Plan-B MS in Medical Physiology program.
 If you are interested in enrolling in the Plan-A MS in Medical Physiology program (requiring Research Thesis), the dual MS/MBA degree program, or an area of concentration (AOC) after the first year, you should indicate this in your personal statement.
 Students can enroll in the program and take any or all classes on campus or online.
 Online classes are the same classes as on campus with the same intensity and rigor.
 Students should understand that enrolling in the program full-time requires a full-time commitment to be successful.

 Applicants have the option of submitting a statement of no more than 250 words explaining any academic issues in their record.
 This should be emailed to firstname.lastname@example.org.

 The names and email addresses for three references should be entered into the online system.
 The letters of recommendation can then be entered into the system directly by the references.
 Alternatively, references can send letters directly to email@example.com.
 Letters can also be submitted via Interfolio to firstname.lastname@example.org.
 If the letters of recommendation will arrive by any method other than the online application system, the applicant should still enter the references’ names and email addresses into the online system.
 Please do not submit the same letter multiple times through different methods.
 This delays the processing time.
 Letters should be written by those who can speak to your academic record and research or clinical experiences.

 You must report ALL of your college level coursework at all institutions that you have attended.
 You should submit an unoffical transcript, but it must contain your name, ID number or DOB, the name of the institution, and all courses taken.
 You can upload this into your application or you can email them to email@example.com.

 You only need to submit official transcripts if you are offered admission to the program.